lem7931/CUNYTV-MiniDV-Workflow/README.md

    * If one file is significantly bigger than the other, mark as SUS skip to last step of this section
    * If only bigger by a small amount (no more than .1 MB) then continue

-4. Play first and last 30 seconds of both videos to get an understanding of the content, paying close attention to any tape errors you may see
+4. Play first and last 30 seconds of both videos to get an understanding of the content, paying close attention to any tape errors you may see.
+Once finished, move onto DVRescue and DVPlay.

-5. Merging Files with DVRescue
+###### Merging Files with DVRescue

    * Run the following command in Terminal: